xanorbkid/node-js-final-project-group-7-libnewscentral/README.md

 # LIBNEWS CENTRAL
-LibNews Central is a comprehensive news platform that allows users to access diverse content efficiently, providing clear and balanced attribution to the sources.
+LibNews Central is a comprehensive news  aggregation platform that allows users to access diverse content efficiently, providing clear and balanced attribution to the sources.

 # Table of Contents
 - Features